Monmouth (Senedd constituency)

 Monmouth (Mynwy) is a constituency of the Senedd.
 It elects one Member of the Senedd by the first past the post method of election.
-It is also one of eight constituencies in the South Wales East electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+It is also one of eight constituencies in the South Wales East electoral region, which elects four additional members (in addition to the eight constituency members) to produce a degree of proportional representation for the region as a whole.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Monmouth UK Parliament constituency.

 The other seven constituencies of the South Wales East electoral region are Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.

 Voting

 In general elections for the Senedd, each voter has two votes.
 The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
 The second vote may be used to vote for a regional closed party list of candidates.
 Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.